nmstate/kubernetes-nmstate/docs/user-guide/103-troubleshooting.md

 If any of the following cases render the configuration faulty, the setup will be automatically rolled back and Enactment will report the failure.

-* Configuration fails to be applied on the host (due missing interfaces, inability to obtain IP, invalid attributes, ...)
+* Configuration fails to be applied on the host (due to missing interfaces, inability to obtain IP, invalid attributes, ...)
 * Connectivity to the default gateway is broken
 * Connectivity to the API server is broken

-In the following example, we will create a Policy configuring and unavailable interface and observe the results:
+In the following example, we will create a Policy configuring an unavailable interface and observe the results:

 <!-- When updating following example, don't forget to update respective attached file -->